Below are some commonly asked questions:

 How do you draw the graphics?

-Most of the time, I just draw the graphics directly into MMF2, but I use GIMP 2 as a supplement.
+I use GIMP and the Clickteam Fusion object editor.
 Generally, I prefer the cel-shaded animesque style mainly because it’s easiest to draw for a 2D game.
 Exaggerated body proportions and bright, flashy colors are good at making a character stand out.
-If I want to go super fancy like Droplet 09’s colored pencil backgrounds or Seedling’s high detail character artwork, I tend to turn to others for assistance.

 How did you learn how to make games?

 Back in 2005, iD Tech Camps jumpstarted me by giving me the tools I need to get going.
 From there, I messed around with the software until I reached the skill level I am today.
-I’ve even volunteered to teach how to use Multimedia Fusion 2.0 to students.
+I’ve shared my knowledge with others teaching at summer camps.

-As for Unreal Engine, I’m learning it entirely on my own through constant combing of YouTube tutorials and the Q&A. Even so, much of it I’ve largely figured out on my own using my the knowledge of game design from years of Multimedia Fusion.
+As for Unreal Engine, I’ve learned it entirely on my own through constant combing of YouTube tutorials and the Q&A. Even so, much of it I’ve largely figured out on my own using my the knowledge of game design from years of Multimedia Fusion.

 How did you learn how to compose music?